-For Staffordshire's 2019 PEEL inspection, HMICFRS have, via their risk based assessment method, concluded that the force does not require further scrutiny at this time around engagement with the community and treating people with fairness and respect.
+For Staffordshire's 2019 PEEL inspection, HMICFRS have, via their risk based assessment method, concluded that the force did not require further scrutiny at this time around engagement with the community and treating people with fairness and respect.
+The grade of good from the previous inspection was carried forward for this area.